world-zero/world-zero/src/README.md

 - `Service/` references `Common/` and `Data/` and is referenced by nothing.

 Additionally, the test projects reference things as relevant, obviously.
+Similarly, `Tools/` references all of the source projects, and the needed test projects reference this as well, as it contains testing injections for things like in memory repo implementations.

 ## Responsibilities